Take my advice, "go west, young man".

 Today, the west symbolizes the place for adventurers and enthusiasts to enjoy and play in the great outdoors.
 One of the most iconic destinations in the west is Rocky Mountain National Park in Colorado.
 Coincidentally, less than 50 miles away from the park is the small town of Greeley, which happens to be named after ole Horace.

 So what does all this have to do with anything?
-Actually, it brings me to our newest hiking website, which we just launched this past November.
+Actually, it brings me to our newest hiking website, which we just launched in November of 2012.
 Just like HikingintheSmokys.com, RockyMountainHikingTrails.com offers details on many of the trails throughout the park.
 In fact, you'll find quite a lot of information to help plan much of your trip.

 Top 10 Hikes in Rocky Mountain National Park, as well as our list of the Best Easy Hikes in the park.